How to Pass HSK 6: Strategies for Mastering the Exam

 Week Two and Beyond

-From week two on, complete one section of the test every other day and be sure to time yourself.
-Your speed will gradually improve through practice, so keep working until you finish each section, even if you go over the allotted time limit.
+From week two on, complete one section of the test every other day.
+Time yourself each session.
+Your speed will improve with practice, so keep working until you finish each section — even if you go over the limit.

-During off days, review your practice test answers, note any errors, and make/review flashcards based on the vocabulary and grammar points that you missed (see Step 3 for more on flashcards).
-Continue this process until the week before your test date.
+On off days, review your practice test answers and note any errors.
+Make flashcards based on the vocabulary and grammar points you missed (see Step 3).
+Continue this cycle until the week before your test date.

 a CLI teacher and student sharing a laugh while studying for the HSK 6

-Timing yourself during HSK 6 practice sessions will help improve your speed on the real test.
+Timing yourself during practice sessions helps build the speed you'll need on the real exam.

 The Week Before Test Day

-During the week leading up to the test, complete 2 or 3 timed, uninterrupted practice tests as if you were sitting the exam.
-After each test, review your answers and carefully note any gaps in your comprehension.
+During the final week, complete 2 or 3 full, timed practice tests without interruption.
+Treat each one as if you're sitting the real exam.
+After each test, review your answers and note any remaining gaps.

-Be sure to integrate the material that you missed into your review practice and set aside time each day to reinforce and test your retention.
+Integrate the material you missed into your daily review.
+Set aside time each day to reinforce and test your retention.

 Step 3: Focus on vocabulary

-As mentioned, vocabulary is often the biggest challenge for HSK 6 test-takers due to the sheer volume of new words.
+Vocabulary is often the biggest challenge for HSK 6 test-takers.
+The sheer volume of new words can feel overwhelming.

-While it may be tempting to sit down and start memorizing all 2,500 new words that could appear on the test paper, try creating a custom vocabulary/grammar point flashcard deck targeting your individual strengths and weaknesses instead.
+Resist the urge to sit down and memorize all 2,000+ new words at once.
+Instead, create a custom flashcard deck targeting your individual strengths and weaknesses.

-Each time you review a lesson in your textbook or take a practice test, add any words you’re not sure of to your personal deck and remove them from the deck once you can recognize and use the words with ease.
+Each time you review a lesson or take a practice test, add any unfamiliar words to your deck.
+Remove them once you can recognize and use them with ease.

-In addition to assessing the size of your vocabulary, the HSK 6 will challenge you to learn how to utilize and differentiate words.
-Therefore, consider including example sentences on your flashcards to be sure you know how to use each word or phrase in context.
+The HSK 6 also challenges you to differentiate between similar words.
+Include example sentences on your flashcards so you know how to use each word in context.

 a CLI teacher and student during Chinese class